- Internal Medicine

 A graduate of the University of Maryland School of Medicine, where she also held the position of assistant dean of student and faculty development, Dr. Edwards completed her internal medicine residency at the Greater Baltimore Medical Center.
 She is a fellow of the American College of Physicians and received her MBA from Loyola College of Baltimore.
 Dr. Edwards retired from the U.S. Navy Reserves at the rank of commander after 24 years of service, which included active duty at the U.S. Naval Academy and the Walter Reed National Military Medical Center.

 Dr. Edwards has been recognized for her civic engagement with multiple awards, including being named one of Maryland’s Top 100 Women.
-Today, in addition to maintaining her clinical practice, she also serves on the board of the Medical Mutual Liability Insurance Society of Maryland, the Food and Drug Administration’s Blood Products Advisory Committee, and the Health Services Cost Review Commission’s Advisory Committee, and as a medical consultant for the Health Policy Research Consortium, a component of the National Institute on Minority Health and Health Disparities.
+Today, in addition to maintaining her clinical practice, she also serves on the board of the Medical Mutual Liability Insurance Society of Maryland, and on the board of CRISP, a regional health information exchange serving Maryland and the District of Columbia.
+She formerly served on the Food and Drug Administration’s Blood Products Advisory Committee and the Health Services Cost Review Commission’s Advisory Committee, and as a medical consultant for the Health Policy Research Consortium, a component of the National Institute on Minority Health and Health Disparities.